Tlab-seu-code/Urban_Robotaxi_Analysis-/README.md

 cd ../Urban_Robotaxi_Analysis-/7-sample_data_and_code/NYC-sample
 ```

-2. Run the python file:
+2. Run the python file of all the samples:

 ```bash
 python scripts/run_sample.py